O-Babasola/O-Babasola/README.md

 ### Hi there 👋

 I'm Oluwatise, an aspiring Software Engineer with an interest for coding and life long learning.
-Currently, I am on stimulating journey in becoming an adept and experienced Software Engineer through a Software Engineering Bootcamp.
+Currently, I have completed a Software Engineering Bootcamp.

 I am actively seeking internships, apprenticeships and/or junior/entry level roles to commence my journey in the industry and continue to develop and strengthen my programming skills.